 Just as IR35 tackles so-called disguised employment by limited company contractors, agency legislation exists to tackle disguised employment by sole traders.

-In recent years, some employers have preferred to hire ‘self-employed’ workers rather than employees, to save money, and protect themselves from assuming employer-type obligations.
+In recent years, some employers have preferred to hire ‘self-employed’ workers rather than employees to save money and protect themselves from assuming employer-type obligations.

-As a result, the Government drafted agency legislation to tackle this practice (see ESM2029).
-If you are deemed to be working under the supervision, direction or control (SDC) of a client, then you are deemed to be an employee for tax purposes.
-You can find out more about the agency legislation – as clarified in 2016 – here.
+If you are deemed to be working under a client’s supervision, direction or control (SDC), then you are deemed to be an employee for tax purposes.

 Sole trading and IR35 – in conclusion

-Clearly, becoming a sole trader does not circumvent the IR35 rules, as the legislation only applies to intermediaries.
+Becoming a sole trader does not circumvent the IR35 rules, as the legislation only applies to intermediaries.

 Read our core IR35 guides to get started!